syncfusion-content/ej2-angular-docs/ej2-angular/grid/connecting-to-backends/fastapi-server.md

 For a complete working implementation of this example, refer to the following [GitHub](https://github.com/SyncfusionExamples/ej2-angular-grid-samples/tree/master/connecting-to-backends/syncfusion-angular-grid-with-fastapi-server-master) repository.

-The application demonstrates a complete product management workflow with a Syncfusion<sup style="font-size:70%">&reg;</sup> Angular Data Grid connected to a Python FastAPI REST backend through a single, predictable transport.
+The application demonstrates a complete product management workflow with a Angular Data Grid connected to a Python FastAPI REST backend through a single, predictable transport.

 ## See also